 "Look for treatment-oriented custom facials with extractions from a licensed aesthetician.
 A moderately aggressive way to treat existing blackheads is to do a series of microdermabrasion treatments with subsequent extractions.
-A more aggressive option, should you need it, to a Jessner peel.
+A more aggressive option, should you need it, is a Jessner peel.
 This is a more aggressive chemical peel that deeply exfoliates the skin.
 You should expect peeling for seven to 10 days.
 Just a word of advice, schedule at least two weeks prior to any events.
 If you have to select an item off a spa menu, opt for the acne facial, but make sure to let the aesthetician know when you show up that your goal is to rid the skin of blackheads," recommends Parker.

 Rouleau agrees: "If you experience blackheads, you want to be sure you get a facial with a pore-cleaning element.
 It should focus on exfoliation, warming the skin, and softening of the pores for a safe yet thorough cleansing of blocked pores, closed comedones, and blackheads."